-Trees for Cities in partnership with London Borough of Ealing and Heathrow Community Trust are hosting the Ealing Tree Festival at Southall Park on May 28th!
+Trees for Cities in partnership with London Borough of Ealing are hosting the Ealing Tree Festival at Southall Park on June 17th 2023!

 Since 2016, we have worked together with Ealing to plant and establish over 47,000 trees across the borough.
 We've engaged thousands of local residents and community groups during the last 6 years and what better way to celebrate and continue inspiring local residents than a festival of trees!

 Join us for a day of urban tree celebration with plenty of FREE fun activities for the whole family.